Sir-Teo/Symmetrica/docs/matrix.md

 ### Missing Advanced Operations
 Still not implemented:
-- LU/QR/Cholesky decomposition
+- QR/Cholesky decomposition
 - Eigenvalues/eigenvectors
 - Singular Value Decomposition (SVD)

 ### Inefficient for Large Systems
-- Cramer's rule for solving is O(n⁴)
+- Cramer's rule (solve_bareiss) for solving is O(n⁴) - use solve_lu instead
 - Gauss-Jordan for inverse is O(n³)
 - Future versions should implement:
-  - Gaussian elimination with back-substitution
-  - LU decomposition (more efficient for repeated solves)
+  - Iterative methods for very large systems
-  - Sparse matrix support
+  - Sparse matrix support for large sparse systems

 ### No Overdetermined/Underdetermined Systems
 Only handles square systems.
 No least-squares or nullspace computation.